yugabyte/yugabyte-db/docs/content/latest/api/ysql/extensions.md

 {{< note title="Note" >}}

-YugaByte YSQL does not yet support GiST indexes.
+YSQL does not yet support GiST indexes.
 This is tracked in [this GitHub issue](https://github.com/YugaByte/yugabyte-db/issues/1337).

 {{< /note >}}